 The DPDP is a required component of the Daniels Core Curriculum with the purpose of ensuring that all students have the opportunity to learn outside of traditional coursework.
 Engage in experience-based learning activities that are designed to contribute to your success.

 - Create a polished résumé which is uploaded to Pioneer Careers, which connects students to more than 1,800 professionals across a variety of fields and positions.

 - Write a cover letter aimed at a desired internship.

-- Attend at least on Major-Specific Workshop to learn which major is right for you.
+- Attend Major-Specific Workshops to learn which major is right for you.

-- Attend two Career Services Workshops aimed at preparing you for the business world.*
+- Attend multiple Career Workshops aimed at preparing you for the business world.